 - Look into Wellness Programs: The PPACA increases incentives for wellness initiatives like fitness programs, allowing for premium decreases of up to 30 percent―and a whopping 50 percent for participation in tobacco cessation programs.

 - Don’t Forget those Waivers: Make sure to collect waivers for all employees who decline healthcare benefits.
 Failing to do so can lead to penalization if the employee seeks coverage through public exchanges.

 - Establish Your Communications Plan: Reporting changes in healthcare coverage to employees isn’t just a legal imperative, but a practical one.
 You will need a plan for distributing ongoing notices as well as for answering employee’s questions about how healthcare reform will affect them.

-As part of your communications program, you may also want to consider strategies for helping employees become better healthcare consumers and for affirming your organization’s commitment to providing quality healthcare and options to employees who may be alarmed by the changes they see.
-With potential premium increases on the horizon, you may also want to consider opening a discussion about the cost of benefits provided by the organization.
-This can help employers better understand how employers share the burden of healthcare expense and show employees how much they are valued.
+As part of your communications program, you may also want to consider strategies for helping employees become better healthcare consumers and for affirming your organization’s commitment to providing quality options to employees who may be alarmed by the changes they see.
+With potential premium increases on the horizon, it may be useful to open a discussion about the cost of benefits provided by the organization.
+This can help increase understanding about how employers share the burden of healthcare expense and show employees how much they are valued.

 Have more questions about the latest in healthcare reform and its effect on your business?
 Watch our Healthcare Reform Update Video from Sikich’s Hot Topics in Employment law seminar for more information.